We all have different experiences when it comes to learning how to code. And I want to share more than just my own.

 - Please look over the LTCWM style guide before submitting an article pitch.

-- Email me your idea(s) at firstname.lastname@example.org.
+- Email your idea(s) to firstname.lastname@example.org.
 In your email please include: a working post title, a short (2-3 sentence) description of the post(s), any relevant writing you have done in the past (2-3 samples is sufficient) and a bit about you.

 Please make the email subject line “Article idea for LTCWM” so I don't miss it.